Shelby219/T2A1_workbook/README.md

 Selection Sort Algorithm is a simple algorithm that is an in-place executing comparison algorithm.
 It executes by dividing an array into two sub-arrays.
 One sub-array is the sorted array which is at the left end and the other sub-array is the unsorted array at the right end.
 Initially the sorted array is an empty array and the unsorted array is the whole of the main array.
 The algorithm then runs through the unsorted array finding the smallest element from it, then putting it at the beginning of the sorted sub-array.
 It iterates until all elements are in the sorted array, and each iteration starts at the beginning index of the unsorted array.

 Whilst this is a simple style algorithm, it would not be the most efficient particular for large data input.
 As there are two loops, the worst case complexity is quadratic Ο(n2 ), which is the larger the input data, the larger the steps.
 This can occur if the we are wanting to sort the data in ascending order and the main array is already in descending order.

-An example of Ruby code for this Algorithm is below.
+An example code snippet is below:

         def selection_sort(arr)